 Go Up or Down using the navigation trackpad to highlight your preferred language in yellow.
 Click Select to choose it.

-3c.
-Connect To Your Network
+Step 3: Connect to Your Network

 The next screen is all about connecting to your wireless network.